alchemydc/btcrecover/.ai/memory-bank/activeContext.md

   - Attempted fix for advanced options visibility (ensuring column hides when deselected); reverted to original logic after issue persisted.

 ## Next Steps
+1. **Investigate and fix the `AssertionError: outer_iterations > 0` in `btcrpass.py`** that occurs when a candidate passphrase (from `--passphrase-list` in `seedrecover.py`) contains more than two wildcards.
-1. Complete the pending git commit and push for the initial creation of `passrecover.py` and the previous Memory Bank updates.
+2. Complete the pending git commit and push for the wildcard passphrase expansion feature and previous Memory Bank updates.
-2. Investigate how `btcrpass.py` (used by `btcrseed.py` for password generation logic) handles wildcard expansion for tokenlists.
-3. Plan modifications to `btcrseed.py` (and potentially `btcrpass.py` if common logic can be shared/extended) to enable similar wildcard expansion for the `--passphrase-list` argument when used with `seedrecover.py`.
-4. Update Memory Bank (`activeContext.md`, `progress.md`) to reflect detailed findings and the plan for implementing passphrase wildcard expansion in `btcrseed.py`.
+3. Update Memory Bank (`activeContext.md`, `progress.md`) after resolving the new `AssertionError`.

 ## Active Decisions and Considerations
+- The fix for the `tstr` NameError during wildcard passphrase expansion involved a targeted initialization of `btcrpass` globals from `btcrseed.py`.
+This avoided a full `btcrpass.parse_arguments()` call, which had its own CLI argument validation that was problematic for this initialization-only purpose.
 - Decision to pause direct GUI development for `passrecover.py`.
 Given that `btcrpass.py` (its core) lacks native UI hooks, integrating a responsive GUI is complex.
 - Redirecting efforts to enhance `btcrseed.py` for wildcard support in passphrase lists.
 This leverages `btcrseed.py`'s existing GUI integration (via `seedrecover.py`) and aims to provide a more powerful and user-friendly passphrase recovery experience within the established seed recovery workflow.
 - Security is a top-level requirement: all sensitive data must be handled with care and never leave the user's machine.